 1. Classic cars more than 40 years old will no longer need an MoT...

 This is the big one for classic car enthusiasts.
 Whereas before only cars first registered before 1960 were exempt from needing an MoT, the new rules apply to any car first registered more than 40 years ago – with some exceptions, which we’ll go into below.

-That means that most cars first registered before 20 May 1978 will no longer need an MoT once the new regulations come into effect.
-What's more, the '40 years' rule is a rolling date.
+That means that most cars first registered before 20 February 1979 no longer need an MoT under the new regulations.
+What’s more, the ‘40 years’ rule is a rolling date.
 So if your car was first registered on 1 June 1979, you won't need an MoT after 1 June this year.
 And so on.

 2. ...unless they do

 As always with these things, there are exceptions.
 Lots of them.

 The main one, which created a fair bit of confusion when the changes were first announced, is that the 40-year rule does not apply if the vehicle has been substantially changed in the past 30 years.

 There was, obviously, some consternation about this clause – what constitutes ‘substantial change’? – but in late 2017 the government clarified the issue.

 You can read the full government guidelines here (warning: they’re long), but in short, the rules state that ‘substantially changed’ refers to the technical characteristics of the main components being altered, where the ‘main components’ are: